Jami Carmichael

 Educator Well-Being:

-How do educators conceptualize and experience well-being across diverse sociopolitical contexts?
+How do educators conceptualize and experience well-being across diverse educational and sociopolitical contexts?

-How do sociopolitical climates shape educator well-being and how are educators responding?
+How do relational, organizational, and policy conditions shape educator well-being and retention?

-How do pre-service teachers understand educator well-being and what tools do they need to sustain their well-being as the enter the field?
+How do pre-service teachers understand educator well-being and what tools do they need to sustain their well-being as they enter the field?

 How do schools of education include educator well-being curricula in their pre-service teacher programs?